A Grounding Ritual To Help Air Signs Get Out Of Their Heads

 The idea with journaling in this way, she explains, brings all those thoughts out of your head and into the physical plane, where their newfound tangibility makes them appear much less intrusive.
 And once you do that...
 "Rip it up and burn it," Herstik says.
 "That's working with fire, which is a complementary element to air.
 And it also releases all those thoughts in that way—if you were feeling yourself getting fixated on a certain thought."

-Setting aside time to honor ourselves is so important every day.
+Setting aside time to honor ourselves every day is so important.
 For air signs, finding an opportunity to let your mind relax, check in with your body and breath, and get your thoughts out on paper can go a long way toward making you feel more at ease.